CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 <img src="../../assets/install/shell_4.PNG"/>

-Now lets move the prompt into that new folder with:
+Now lets move the prompt into that new folder with the following command and hit `Enter`:

 ```
 cd PythonPackages